claws/quadcopter/doc/naza-m-lite/software/index.rst

 Software
 ========

-The DJI NAZA-M LITE Assitant software is used to configure the MC.
-I downloaded the OSX version of the DJI NAZA-M LITE Assitant and installed it on my Macbook Pro.
+The DJI NAZA-M LITE Assistant software is used to configure the MC.
+I downloaded the OSX version of the DJI NAZA-M LITE Assistant and installed it on my Macbook Pro.

-The following sections covers how I configured each panel within the DJI NAZA-M LITE Assitant application.
+The following sections covers how I configured each panel within the DJI NAZA-M LITE Assistant application.

 Connect a USB cable between the NAZA-M LITE's LED unit and a PC.
 The LED will display a green steady light.